EXPLAINER: Why the battle for Mariupol’s steel mill matters

 HOW HAS UKRAINE RESPONDED?

-Ukraine concentrated some of its most best troops to defend Mariupol.
-They include the 36th Marine Brigade, Interior Ministry troops, border guards and the national guard’s Azov Regiment.
+Ukraine sent some of its best troops to defend Mariupol.
+They included the 36th Marine Brigade, Interior Ministry troops, border guards and the national guard’s Azov Regiment.
 The regiment is a seasoned volunteer force that is widely considered one of Ukraine’s most capable units and has been singled out by Russia as a particular villain because of its far-right ideology.

 Moscow has deployed fighters from Chechnya, known for their ferocity, to wage street battles in Mariupol.
 Chechnya’s Moscow-backed leader, Ramzan Kadyrov, has repeatedly boasted on social media about defeating Ukrainians in Mariupol, but the fight has continued.